sts10/sts10.github.io/_posts/2020-10-10-lemire-neaarly-divisionless-random.markdown

 So I tried to take the knowledge and tricks I learned working out `roll_using_lemire_fast` and put them back into split functions.
 Though I only carried over one of those three computer science tricks, since we think they can be written in the more readable way and the Rust compiler will make the optimizations for us.

-Here's what I ended up with (it's in it's own module in `src/readable.rs`):
+Here's what I ended up with (it's in its own module in `src/readable.rs`):

 ```rust
 // This is the 'outer', public function of this module.